AnadeOre/LaTeX-Guide/Guide/3- Styling.md

 The only important thing to watch out for is that you have to give the author and title _before_ using `\maketitle`.

-`\maketitle` has to go inside our Document enviroment.
-But `\author` and `\title` not necesarily.
-I prefer writing this two commands in the preamble, but it's up to you.
+`\maketitle` has to go inside our Document environment.
+But `\author` and `\title` not necessarily.
+I prefer writing these two commands in the preamble, but it's up to you.

-With all this things our document should look something like this:
+With all these things our document should look something like this:

 ```latex
 \documentclass{article}